luxedo/asteroids-almost-from-scratch/README.md

 For now, I'll be hosting it in [github pages](https://pages.github.com/) since it's easy deploy.
 Check it out [here](https://armlessjohn404.github.io/asteroids-almost-from-scratch/)

 ## 00:30 - Copy the `spacewar` files
-I copied the [spacewar](https://armlessjohn404.github.io/spacewar-almost-from-scratch/) I made to the project folder and changed the favicon, the main color and a few tweaks.
+Since this game is also made with vector graphics, I copied the [spacewar](https://armlessjohn404.github.io/spacewar-almost-from-scratch/) I made to the project folder and changed the favicon, the main color and a few tweaks.
 In the end it was looking like this:

 ![spacewar copy](report-assets/spacewar-copy.png "spacewar copy")

+## 00:45 - Make screens square
+Asteroids have a square screen, so I removed the stars and the round mask of the spacewar.